Matt-A-Bennett/vim-surround-funk/README.md

 # surround-funk.vim (version 0.3.1)
+*This plugin is currently in an initial testing phase - there are currently some major bugs with the `gs` commands.*

 This was inspired by tpope's [surround.vim](https://github.com/tpope/vim-surround) and allows you to delete, change and yank a surrounding function along with its additional arguments.
 With the surrounding function in the unnamed register, you can 'grip' a word or another function with it.
 'Gripping' will wrap/encompass a word or function with the one you have in the unnamed register (see below).